the-carlisle-group/APL2XL/APLSource/Docs/addfeature.md

 ## How to add a new feature - Identifying New XML
 This documents how to add a new feature.
 In this example we will be implementing FreezePanes.
 Before implementing a feature, it is necessary to understand the basic structure of .xlsx files.

-First, generate test `.xlsx` document from which to work.
+First, generate a test `.xlsx` document from which to work.
 In this example, we will use the template function from the testing library.

 ### Section 1.1
 ```apl